-- Market Risk: The market values of securities will fluctuate, sometimes sharply and unpredictably, based on overall economic conditions, governmental actions or intervention, market disruptions caused by trade disputes or other factors, political developments and other factors.
+- Portfolio Management Risk: The strategies used and investments selected by the Fund's portfolio management team may fail to produce the intended result and the Fund may not achieve its objective.
+The securities selected for the Fund may not perform as well as other securities that were not selected for the Fund.
+As a result, the Fund may suffer losses or underperform other funds with the same investment objective or strategies, and may generate losses even in a favorable market. - Market Risk: The market values of securities will fluctuate, sometimes sharply and unpredictably, based on overall economic conditions, governmental actions or intervention, market disruptions caused by trade disputes or other factors, political developments, and other factors.
 Changes in the financial condition of a single issuer can impact a market as a whole.
 In addition, data imprecision, technology malfunctions, operational errors, and similar factors may adversely affect a single issuer, a group of issuers, an industry, or the market as a whole.
 Prices of equity securities tend to rise and fall more dramatically than those of debt securities.
 A slower-growth or recessionary economic environment could have an adverse effect on the prices of the various securities held by the Fund.
 Economies and financial markets throughout the world are becoming increasingly interconnected, which raises the likelihood that events or conditions in one country or region will adversely affect markets or issuers in other countries or regions. - Equity Securities Risk: Investments in equity securities represent ownership in a company that fluctuates in value with changes in the company's financial condition.
 Stock markets may experience significant volatility at times and may fall sharply in response to adverse events.
 Certain segments of the stock market may react differently than other segments and U.S. markets may react differently than foreign markets.
 Individual stock prices also may experience dramatic movements in price.
 Price movements may result from factors affecting individual companies, sectors, or industries selected for the Fund's portfolio or the securities market as a whole, including periods of slower growth or recessionary economic conditions, future expectations of poor economic conditions, changes in political or social conditions, and lack of investor confidence.
 In addition, individual stocks may be adversely affected by factors such as reduced sales, increased costs, or a negative outlook for the future performance of the company.
-As compared with preferred stock and debt, common stock generally involves greater risk and has lower priority when liquidation, bankruptcy, and dividend payments are made.
-Because convertible securities have certain features that are common to fixed income securities and may be exchanged for common stock, they are subject to the risks affecting both equity and fixed income securities, including market, credit and interest rate risk.
+As compared with preferred stock and debt. common stock generally involves greater risk and has lower priority when liquidation, bankruptcy, and dividend payments are made.
+Preferred stock may be subordinated to bonds or other debt instruments in a company's capital structure and is typically less liquid than common stock.
+Because convertible securities have certain features that are common to fixed-income securities and may be exchanged for common stock, they are subject to the risks affecting both equity and fixed income securities, including market, credit and interest rate risk